Theodor Aman: Biography

 As a result of his strong patriotic sentiments, he participated in the Romanian Revolution of 1848 along with Ioan Maiorescu, Eugeniu Carada, and other revolutionaries.

 After that, he went to Istanbul in an effort to sell some paintings to the Sultan and visited Sevastopol during the Crimean War, creating history paintings with themes related to Romania's nationalist aspirations.
 In 1855, he presented one of his best-known works, depicting the Battle of Alma, at the Exposition Universelle.

 He returned to Romania in 1857, settling in Bucharest where he starts the foundation of his school the Bucharest National University of Arts.

 When he returned home, he was knighted by Prince Barbu Dimitrie Știrbei and presented with a scholarship to continue his studies in Paris, where he came under the influence of the Barbizon school.
 After a brief stay in Rome, he returned to Bucharest.

 In 1864, he and Gheorghe Tattarescu convinced Romania's ruler, Alexandru Ioan Cuza, to establish the "National School of Fine Arts" (now known as the Bucharest National University of Arts).
-Aman was appointed its first Director and held that position until his death.
+Aman was appointed its first director and held that position until his death.

 Theodor Aman remained headmaster of the school until his death.
 In 1889 and 1890 he displayed his work in exhibits at the New Museum.
 At this point in his career he chose to focus on painting still life, and small portraits.

 He died on 19 August 1891 due to a prostate infection.

-In 1908 his Bucharest his home and workshop was converted into the Theodor Aman Museum in dedication to his life and works.
+In 1908 his home and workshop in Bucharest was converted into the Theodor Aman Museum in dedication to his life and works.
 The museum is one of the oldest memorial museums in Romania and houses a large number of Aman paintings.
 The exhibit ”Theodor Aman — painter and engraver” was inaugurated on March 24, 2011, at the Controceni National Museum.
 The exhibit ”The mysteries of Theodor Aman’s painting,” was inaugurated at the Theodor Aman Museum on December 23, 2014.

 In 2014, to celebrate the 150th anniversary of the school's founding, Poșta Română issued a commemorative stamp with Aman's likeness.